OtterClam/otter-docs/docs/ottopia/events/rarity-competition-s3.md

 * Event Duration: Mar 13, 2023 0:00 ~ Apr 3, 2023 0:00 (UTC)

 Welcome everyone to the Clambow Carnival party in Otter Kingdom!
 Get ready to experience a world of color and joy as we celebrate together under the rainbow.
 Don't forget to bring your appetite for adventure and your love for fun, as we'll have a variety of activities and games for all ages.
 And if you're lucky, you might even find a shining clam at the party!
-So come one, come all, and let's make this carnival a day to remember!
+So come one, come all, and let's make this carnival a day to remember <3

 During these 3 weeks, you can earn extra rarity score values as well as rarity multipliers by styling your Otto NFTs following the theme requirements set **Rainbow** , **Clam** & **Carnival** for this epoch.